KyleBlankRollins/Web-Portfolio/posts/creating-a-web-development-environment-with-virtualbox.md

 ---
 title: Creating a web development environment with VirtualBox
-excerpt: >-
-  Getting started with virtualization can be tricky.
+excerpt: Getting started with virtualization can be tricky.
 This guide will show you how to get up and running with VirtualBox.
-date: July 18th 2019
+date: 2019-07-18T05:00:00Z
 tags:
 - VirtualBox
 - Web development
 - Virtual machine
 categories:
 - Set up a Linux web development environment with VirtualBox
-thumbnail: /uploads/webdev.png
+thumbnail: "/uploads/webdev.png"

 ---
 Web devlopment can get messy.
 With so many modules and tools, it's easy to bloat your operating system with applications and files that might conflict with each other.